loloserrano/11_23/content/_index.md

 ### [Pictures!](/docs/pics)

-This page contains some of the pictures embedded in the text of KCP, of which the objective best is this masculine camel.
+This page contains some of the pictures embedded in the text of KCP, of which the objective best is this masculine [(one might even say phallic)](https://www.nytimes.com/1992/03/20/opinion/joe-camel-an-xrated-smoke.html) camel.

 ![ ](/pics/misc/misc1.png)